Alachisoft/NCache-Solutions/NCacheMangedArmTemplate/README.md

 ### LicenseKey
 NCache license key

-### CacheTopology
-Defines the caching topolgy of the cache which will be created.

 ### ReplicationStrategy
 Cache replication strategy whether asynchronous or synchronous

-### CacheSize
-Size of the cache in MBs

 ### EvictionPolicy
 Eviction policy of cache.
 Least recently used, Least Frequenctly used, Priority.